sna-utaipei/3-Funbrary-fall2013/README.md

 + <h2>Checkpoint slides:</h2><br>
    Following slides represent the progress how we accomplish our project.<br>
-   If you have any question or comments about our project, please let us know!<br>
+   If you have any questions or comments about our project, please let us know!<br>
    Here are the address:
     + statine@hotmail.com
     + linda66585@gmail.com